The Documentary Media program office has now shifted in-person office hours to virtual forms of communication.

 The Master of Fine Arts in Documentary Media brings together existing traditions of documentary practice with emerging approaches to create a unique multidisciplinary program.
 Innovative in structure and approach, the program is the first to offer an MFA degree in documentary media in Canada and is one of a very limited number of such programs offered worldwide.

 Rather than providing a static definition of what documentary is, the program combines studies in documentary production and ideas with explorations in documentary history, the humanities and visual culture to open up possibilities for documentary work created from political, cultural or personal points of view.
-Students in the program have investigated topics that range from robotics and the limits of human experience to micro-histories of neighbourhoods, investigations of First Nations issues, migration and displacement, environmental issues and contemporary art.
-Student projects have been undertaken throughout the Americas, as well as in Asia, the Indian subcontinent, Africa, Europe and the Middle East.
+Students in the program have investigated topics that range from robotics and the limits of human experience to micro-histories of neighbourhoods, investigations of Indigenous issues, migration and displacement, queer histories, environmental issues and contemporary art.
+Student projects have been undertaken throughout the Americas, as well as in West and East Asia, the Indian subcontinent, Africa, and Europe.

 The program situates itself in the professional documentary community and is connected to media makers who are shaping the language of documentary media today.
-Students in the program connect to the wider community through the annual Doc Now festival, a multimedia festival that showcases the work of the graduating class.
+Students in the program connect to the wider community through the annual Doc Now festival, a multimedia festival that showcases the work of the graduating class, feauturing screenings, exhibitions and events exploring a wide range of subjects and celebration students' creative achievments.

 The graduates of the program can be found in diverse occupations including film and television production companies, positions within the creative industries, freelance careers as filmmakers, photographers and new media producers.
 Other graduates have gone on to further study at the PhD level and careers in the educational field.